jamie-taylor-rjj/Recruitment-Glossary/README.md

 ### TODOS

-- Get a Google Lighthouse score to link to, perhaps as a GitHub action
 - Create an image for the project
   - `## TODO: need an image`
 - Contemplate setting up a Twitter; can post here when there's an update